Updated: a day ago

 “Do you put yourself off when you have to use the toilet?”

-“After you have pushed yourself through a long day, how do you push back?”
+“After you have pushed yourself through a long day, and night, how do you push back?”

-Michael seemed to understand the question, as he quietly answered, “I stay up too late watching movies.”
+Michael seemed to understand the question and quietly answered, “I stay up too late watching movies.”

 “I eat the whole time.”